muratk5n/thirdwave/en/README.md

 There was a rumor a week ago a coup was attempted on Zee Ping Ping, most air traffic over China was stopped, Xi wasnt heard from..
-The attempt clearly didn't work, and the claim was Hu was behind it; so during the CCP conference Xi had him thrown out, as a punishment.
+The attempt clearly didn't work, and the rumor said Hu was behind it; so during the CCP conference Xi had him thrown out, as a punishment.
 That is the claim anyway.